Eastern Bluebird Natural History

 However, the biggest detriment to Bluebird population decline can be attributed to the introduction of non-native bird species; House Sparrows (Passer domesticus) and European Starlings (Sturnus vulgaris).
-Both House Sparrows and European Starlings are cavity nesters and both species are highly adaptable, agressive birds.
+Both House Sparrows and European Starlings are cavity nesters and both species are highly adaptable, aggressive birds.
 These non-native birds outcompete native species for space.
 House Sparrows are small enough to fit into any size cavity that a Bluebird can and they will always chase and attempt to kill young and adults.
 Starlings are larger than Bluebirds.
-When the right precautions are taken when installing artifical nest boxes for Bluebirds, assuring the entrance hole is just the right size, Starlings can be detered from intervening.
-Natural cavities present more opportunities for these non-native species to harrass Bluebirds because Woodpeckers tend to create large cavities.
+When the right precautions are taken when installing artificial nest boxes for Bluebirds, assuring the entrance hole is just the right size, Starlings can be deterred from intervening.
+Natural cavities present more opportunities for these non-native species to harass Bluebirds because Woodpeckers tend to create large cavities.

 Conservation: A Glimpse of Hope